Date: July 19, 2011

-Report Offers New Framework to Guide K-12 Science Education, Calls for Shift in the Way Science Is Taught in U.S.
+Report Offers New Framework to Guide K-12 Science Education, Calls for Shift in the Way Science Is Taught in

 The overarching goal of the framework, the committee said, is to ensure that by the end of 12th grade, all students have some appreciation of the beauty and wonder of science, the capacity to discuss and think critically about science-related issues, and the skills to pursue careers in science or engineering if they want to do so -- outcomes that existing educational approaches are ill-equipped to achieve.

 “Currently, science education in the U.S. lacks a common vision of what students should know and be able to do by the end of high school, curricula too often emphasize breadth over depth, and students are rarely given the opportunity to experience how science is actually done,” said Helen Quinn, committee chair and professor emerita of physics at SLAC National Accelerator Laboratory in Stanford, Calif.
 “The new framework is designed to address and overcome these weaknesses.
-It builds on what is known to work best in science education, based on research and classroom experience both in the U.S. and around the world.
-It provides a blueprint that will guide improvements in science education over many years."
+It builds on what is known to work best in science education, based on research and classroom experience both in the

 The framework was developed by an 18-member committee that included experts in education and scientists from many disciplines.
 The committee publicly released a draft in summer 2010 to obtain and incorporate feedback from the broader community of scientists, science educators, educational policymakers, and education researchers.